 The Company values inventories in the equipment segment at the lower of cost or net realizable value, with cost being determined on a first-in, first-out basis.
-The Company occasionally places EECP® systems and other medical device products at various field locations for demonstration, training, evaluation, and other similar purposes at no charge.
-The cost of these products is transferred to property and equipment and is amortized over two to five years.
-The Company records the cost of refurbished components of EECP® systems and critical components at cost plus the cost of refurbishment.
 The Company regularly reviews inventory quantities on hand, particularly raw materials and components, and records a provision for excess and slow moving inventory based primarily on existing and anticipated design and engineering changes to its products as well as forecasts of future product demand.